⚠️ The behavior of Microsoft calendar synchronization is changing, and main user actions are required by 31 August – Read more

 New-ManagementRoleAssignment -Name <impersonationAssignmentName> -Role <ApplicationImpersonation> -User <serviceAccount> -CustomRecipientWriteScope <scopeName>

-Read more about impersonation setup in the MSDN article Configuring Exchange Impersonation.
+Read more about impersonation setup in the MSDN article: Configuring Exchange Impersonation

-Settings in Severa
+Step 2: Settings in Severa

-Office 365
+Option 1: Office 365

 To get started, go to Settings > Integrations > Microsoft Exchange and select Office 365 Exchange as the version.
+For authentication to work, the user must be a Microsoft admin for the domain:

-1. Click Grant permissions
+1. Click Grant permissions.

-• Use the account that has admin rights for the domain to which the Exchange synchronization is activated
+2. A pop-up will open asking for your Microsoft credentials.
+Use the account that has admin rights for the domain to which the Exchange synchronization is activated.

-3. Review the permissions request
+3. Review the permissions request.

-4. Accept the request to return to Severa
+4. Accept the request to return to Severa.

-5. Click Enable Microsoft Exchange toggle to activate synchronization
+5. Click Enable Microsoft Exchange toggle to activate synchronization.

-Exchange server
+Option 2: Exchange server

 When you have done all the necessary configurations on the Microsoft side, you can set up synchronization settings in Severa.
+To get started, go to Settings > Integrations > Microsoft Exchange and select Exchange Server Exchange as the version.

-1. Enter the Domain: Organization NetBIOS domain name
+1. Enter the Domain: Organization NetBIOS domain name.

-3. Enter the user name for the delegate user
+3. Enter the user name for the delegate user.

-4. Enter the password for the delegate user
+4. Enter the password for the delegate user.

 5. Select which activity types are synchronized from Severa to Exchange server.

-When you have finished setting up the settings, you can enable the integration from the top right corner.
-If connecting causes error messages, ensure that all settings are done in the Microsoft admin tool and verify that both email addresses and passwords are correctly written.
+When you have finished setting up the settings, enable the synchronization from the toggle in the top right corner.
+If connecting causes error messages, ensure that all settings are done in the Microsoft admin tool.
+Also verify that both email addresses and passwords are correctly written.
+Once synchronization is enabled at the company level, the user can enable synchronization for themselves through their own profile.

-Enable Microsoft Exchange calendar synchronization
+Step 3: Enable calendar synchronization per user

 1. Click your name in the top navigation and select My profile